nd7-dev/nd7-core/README.md

 The same setup for Codex CLI: its own Seatbelt sandbox off with `-s danger-full-access` (the kernel refuses a second profile anyway, and this leaves Codex's approval prompts alone), the same `PreToolUse` hook, and the same note as `developer_instructions`.
-Without `nd7 init` the hook is passed per invocation, which needs `--dangerously-bypass-hook-trust` — only a hook Codex discovered in a configuration file carries the trust hash it checks — and Codex warns about it at every start; after `nd7 init` neither the flag nor the warning is there.
+Without `nd7 init`, `nd7 run` passes the hook per invocation, which needs `--dangerously-bypass-hook-trust` — only a hook Codex discovered in a configuration file carries the trust hash it checks — and Codex warns about it at every start; after `nd7 init` neither the flag nor the warning is there.
 For an unattended `codex exec`, add `-c approval_policy="never"` yourself; interactively, Codex keeps asking as it normally does.